- What is Missouri's Administrative Alcohol law?

 Administrative suspensions and revocations are a permanent part of the record and can never be removed.

-If you have been suspended, you must serve the first 30 days of your suspension without driving.
+If your Missouri driving privilege has been suspended, you must serve the first 30 days of your suspension without driving.
 After the first 30 days, you may receive a 60-day Restricted Driving Permit for work, school, to attend an alcohol education/treatment program, and to seek the services of a certified ignition interlock provider.
 You do not have to apply for this permit.
 You may be eligible for a 60-day Restricted Driving Permit after you file an SR-22 with our office and, if required, have an Ignition Interlock Device (IID) installed on your vehicle.
 The SR-22 is not required for minors suspended for testing .020% or more.

 Within 15 days from the date the Notice of Suspension/Revocation of Your Driving Privilege (Form 2385) is issued to you, a written request for hearing must be received by or postmarked to: